Option 1: Counseling at Counseling Services

 A student and counselor collaborate one-on-one in an atmosphere of confidentiality and empathy to address the student’s mental health challenge, interpersonal frustration, situational difficulty, or opportunity for personal growth.
 Or a combination of challenges.

 A student will work with either a Counseling Services therapist or a telehealth therapist, but not both simultaneously.
-If a Trinity-specific matter arises while working with a telehealth therapist, however, the student may see a Counselor Services therapist for Trinity-focused assistance.
+If a Trinity-specific matter arises while working with a telehealth therapist, however, the student may see a Counseling Services therapist for Trinity-focused assistance.
 If a student needs an on-campus location other than their residence hall room for their telehealth counseling appointment, a private room is available.

 In-the-moment counseling is available 24/7/365 to all students wherever they are located.